Twin TQFTs and Frobenius algebras: Singular cobordisms and the category

 a) The decomposition of $\Sigma$ is equivalent to one in which the source of the singular multiplication appears in one of the following situations:

-or those depicted in the statement of step (II).
+or that depicted in~\eqref{eq:sgenus_one}.
 One can see that this claim holds by considering all possible situations of the singular comultiplication and then applying the following diffeomorphisms.
 Each iteration of the following steps either removes the singular multiplication or increases its height.
 As a result, each singular multiplication ends up into one of the situations above.

 \begin{enumerate} \item [i)] $ \psset{xunit=.22cm,yunit=.22cm} \stackrel{\eqref{eq:web_frob1}}{\longrightarrow} \psset{xunit=.22cm,yunit=.22cm} $ \item [ii)] $ \raisebox{-13pt}{ }\stackrel{\eqref{eq:zipper_alghom}}{\longrightarrow}\raisebox{-13pt}{ } $